← Back to home

 It uses Python and Notebooks to read data from OneLake.

-1. Create a compute instance alt text
+1. Create a compute instance Create a compute instance

 5. In the command line. install Azure storage and Azure identity packages:$pip install azure-storage-file-datalake azure-identity